mrshuffhines-byte/SaddleUp/SETUP.md

 - The frontend uses Expo Router for file-based routing
 - All API calls require authentication via Bearer token (JWT)
 - The app uses AsyncStorage for local token storage
-- Training plans are generated using Anthropic's Claude API
+- Training plans are generated using Perplexity API

 ## Next Steps